Mysteries of the probe (1)

 What is the basis of Robert Mueller’s appointment as Special Counsel?
 The regulations provide that the appointment of Special Counsel rests in part on the determination that criminal investigation of a person or matter is warranted (28 CFR § 600.1).
-The jurisdiction of the Special Counsel is established by the Attorney General or his surrogate and the Special Counsel is to be provide with a specific factual statement of the matter to be investigated (28 CFR § 600.4).
+The jurisdiction of the Special Counsel is established by the Attorney General or his surrogate and the Special Counsel is to be provided with a specific factual statement of the criminal matter to be investigated (28 CFR § 600.4).
 (The regulations further provide, by the way, that they are not enforceable by third parties.)

 Acting Attorney General Rosenstein purported to comply with these regulations when he appointed Mueller in the May17, 2017 order/memo specifying the counterintelligence investigation opened under the Obama administration (not a criminal investigation, but never mind for the moment).
 Rosenstein purported to supplement it with a more specific description of Mueller’s “authority” as Special Counsel in the redacted scope memo of August 2, 2017.